Ackee-Blockchain/2025-workshop-fuzzing/README.md

 remappings = []
 ```

-Details of compiler setting is [compiler setting](https://ackee.xyz/wake/docs/latest/compilation/#include-paths).
+Details of compiler settings can be found in the [compiler setting documentation](https://ackee.xyz/wake/docs/latest/compilation/#include-paths).

-### VSCode Exstension
+### VSCode Extension

-Find `Solidity (Wake)` from market place, and install it.(optional)
+Find `Solidity (Wake)` in the marketplace and install it (optional).
-It supports Deploy and Interact of on-chain contract.
+It supports deploying and interacting with on-chain contracts.
-And it shows static analysis results.
+It also shows static analysis results.

-### Usage of detector and printer from wake
+### Usage of detector and printer from Wake

-VScode extension shows detection result on your code base.
+The VSCode extension shows detection results on your codebase.

 - `$ wake detect` to see available detectors.

 - `$ wake print` to see available printers.

-The printer result stored in `.wake/`.
+The printer results are stored in `.wake/`.

 ![horizontal splitter](https://github.com/Ackee-Blockchain/wake-detect-action/assets/56036748/ec488c85-2f7f-4433-ae58-3d50698a47de)